-This is our advanced class, designed for high school students.
-The goal of this class is to expose students to the basic, core concepts of literature.
-All students will learn how to look for key literary concepts, discuss what they have read, and apply what they have learned in their individual writing assignments.
+This is our advanced class, designed for high school students, grades 9-12.
+The goal of this class is to continue providing the opportunity for students to master each step of the writing process as they learn to write five paragraph essays.
+In addition, students will gain confidence as they practice identifying many literary elements.
+All students will engage in lively discussions as they analyze what they have read and express what they have learned in their individual writing assignments.

 Course Instruction Includes: